jvillenap/CMS-Secured-by-Blockchain/3-smartcontract/README.md

 In the Smartcontract will be defined all these entities and their relations, and also all the logic required to manage and interact with the entities, and also to persist them into the blockchain ledger.

-As already explained, the ***expedient*** will be represented as an NFT token, so it will be developed and initialized as and NFT.
-The other dependent entinties (Docuemnts and Properties), are standard entities and are child entities of the expedient, so it will be developed as standrd entieties with out the need of initialize in any sense.
+As already explained, the ***folder*** will be represented as an NFT token, so it will be developed and initialized as and NFT.
+The other dependent entinties (Docuemnts and Properties), are standard entities and are child entities of the folder, so it will be developed as standrd entieties with out the need of initialize in any sense.

 Once the smatcontract gets created, we will install and deploy it in the Blockchain Network created in the first chapter.